The Gherkin: After completion

 In April 2005, a glass panel two thirds up the tower fell to the plaza beneath.
 The plaza was sealed off, but the building remained open.
 A temporary covered walkway, extending across the plaza to the building's reception, was erected to protect visitors.
 Engineers examined the other 744 glass panels on the building.
 The cost of repair was covered by main contractor Skanska and curtain-wall supplier Schmidlin (now called Schmidlin-TSK AG).
 The open-floor ventilation system did not operate as designed due to tenants adding glass partitions to increase security.

 Since its completion, the building has won a number of awards for architecture.
 In October 2004, the architect was awarded the 2004 Stirling Prize.
 For the first time in the prize's history, the judges were unanimous.
 In December 2005, a survey of the world's largest firms of architects published in 2006 BD World Architecture 200 voted the tower as the most admired new building in the world.
 However, Ken Shuttleworth, who worked for Foster + Partners on the design of the building, said in 2011 that he believed the style was now out-moded: "I was looking at the glass all around and [thought], 'Why on earth did we do that?'
-Now we would do things differently".
-The building appeared in recent films such as Harry Potter and the Half Blood Prince, A Good Year, Basic Instinct 2, and Match Point and, rechristened the Spirit of London, became the spaceship centrepiece of Keith Mansfield's 2008 novel Johnny Mackintosh and the Spirit of London.
+Now, we would do things differently."
+The building appeared in the CBeebies childrens show Me Too! under the name Harlequin Hospital and in recent films such as Harry Potter and the Half Blood Prince, A Good Year, Basic Instinct 2, and Match Point and, rechristened the Spirit of London, became the spaceship centrepiece of Keith Mansfield's 2008 novel Johnny Mackintosh and the Spirit of London.